Kevin-Pember/programming_knowledge_base/pages/Programming Patterns.md

-- This is a language a
+- This is a language agnostic guide for programming concepts and patterns which are used in all languages.
+This